Krelion/test2/README.md

     $ scp ./*.sql krelion@192.168.55.2:~

-Now you are all done with the configuration of the the master database.
+All done with the configuration of the the master database.

 ## node2